-Unacceptable behavior is that which harms the school's learning environment and is be tolerated.
+Unacceptable behavior is that which harms the school's learning environment and will not be tolerated.
 This type of behavior includes:

 - Rudeness, including obscene or racist language

 - Dress code violations

 - Unexcused tardiness

 - Disruption of class time

 - Rough or dangerous conduct

+- Wearing make-up

 - Lying

 - Bringing personal items to school ex: IPods, cell phones, toys etc.

 - Possession of inappropriate items: pictures, drawings, books, clothing etc. that do not promote values consistent with the GMS Mission and Vision